lennartcl/jsonm/README.md

 ```

 Note how common substrings like `"firstName"`, `"lastName"`, and `"John"` are not
-repeated but replaced by a dictionary index.
+repeated but replaced by a dictionary index. jsonm also represents objects
+using arrays to avoid quotation signs in pure JSON (e.g., `{"3":"Anna"}`)

 The dictionary is built up on the fly and re-used for future messages sent.
 When sending the same message again it'll be even smaller: